TIMESAVER

 PROTOTYPE EXAMPLES

-Some railway modellers are critical of John Allen's Timesaver because they consider the track layout to be "too artificially complicated" and therefore unrealistic.
+Some railway modellers are critical of using John Allen's Timesaver as a layout design because they consider the track layout to be "too artificially complicated" and therefore unrealistic.
 No railroad, they argue, would ever build anything like the Timesaver (or any other type of "switching puzzle") because real railroads try to make industrial trackage as simple as possible.

 In terms of a general principle, yes, real railroads try to make industrial trackage as simple as possible, because it's one way of cutting expenses.
 But ruling out a Timesaver track layout as a conclusion is based on wrong assumptions on how model railroading is related to real railroads.

-Obviously, model railroading doesn't work that way, because if it did, few model railroaders would have layouts which would be of much interest.
-One of the most important aspects (and indeed the basis of) railroad modelling is selective compression.
-This of course means that certain things on a layout are as close to scale as possible, others are deliberately underscaled (i.e. compressed), most importantly distances as well as curve radii and grades.
+Obviously, model railroading doesn't work that way, because if it did, few modellers would have layouts which would be of much interest.
+One of the most important aspects (and indeed the basis of) railway modelling is selective compression, which really is comparable to the technique of forced perspective in visual art olr the suspension of disbelief in fiction.
+Essentially this means that certain things on a layout are as close to scale as possible, whereas others are deliberately underscaled (i.e. compressed) - most importantly distances as well as curve radii and grades.

-Bearing in mind that what we are looking for will be stretching out much more on the prototype than on the Timesaver layout, it's actually not that difficult to find locations which can be considered prototype examples of John Allen's classic switching puzzle.
+Bearing in mind that what we are looking for will be stretching out much more on the prototype than on the Timesaver layout, it's even possible to find locations which can be considered prototype examples of John Allen's classic switching puzzle - not in terms of operation of course, but certainly in terms of track layout.

 Operations of the Canton RR at the Seagrit Marine Terminal